Police vehicles in the United States and Canada

-Police vehicles in the United States and Canada consist of a wide range of police vehicles used by police and other law enforcement officials in the United States and in Canada.
-Most police vehicles in the U.S. and Canada are produced by American automakers, primarily the Big Three, and many vehicle models and fleet norms have been shared by police in both countries.
+Police vehicles in the United States and Canada consist of a wide range of police vehicles used by police and other law enforcement agencies in the United States and Canada.
+Most police vehicles in both countries are produced by American automakers, primarily the Big Three, and many vehicle models and fleet norms have been shared by police in both countries.

-Officially-marketed American and Canadian police vehicles—as in those officially marketed as such by their manufacturer—are typically classified as pursuit packages, which generally denote vehicle models that are capable of handling a majority of police tasks, primarily regular patrol duties but also, as the name implies, pursuits.
+Officially marketed American and Canadian police vehicles—as in those officially marketed as such by their manufacturer—are typically classified as pursuit packages, which generally denote vehicle models that are capable of handling a majority of police tasks, primarily regular patrol duties but also, as the name implies, pursuits.
 Other models are often classified as special service packages, which generally denote specialized vehicles designed to fulfill specific tasks or utility roles, such as transport vans, pickup trucks, SWAT vehicles, and performance cars.
 Combined, these police fleet offerings are often referred to by manufacturers as police packages.

 Unlike other countries, American and Canadian law enforcement agencies are generally not limited by regulations on vehicle models or livery designs, meaning that, while there may be varying regulations on emergency vehicle equipment or unmarked police vehicles in each jurisdiction, there is no standardized vehicle livery design across either country, state, or province, and most agencies have their own unique designs.